How To Calculate Mileage For Taxes And Reimbursement

-Also, be aware that if you're an employee, your employer might use a different rate than the one we use here.
-They may also have different rules for mileage reimbursement.
-If you're self-employed, you should check the current mileage rates to make sure you use the correct ones.
+Note that if you're an employee, your employer might use a different rate than the one set by the IRS.
+They may also use a different reimbursement method for your business mileage.

-You have kept records for the past month, and they show that you've driven 175 miles for business.
-The standard mileage rate is 58 cents per mile.
+You keep records throughout January 2023, and they show that you've driven 175 miles for business.
+The 2023 standard mileage rate is 65.5 cents per mile.
 To find your reimbursement, you multiply the number of miles by the rate:

-In this situation, you can't use the standard mileage rate.
-This is because it's meant to cover both the cost of owning and operating a vehicle, but in this case you only operate it.
+If you drive a company vehicle for business, and you pay the costs of operating it (gas, oil, maintenance, etc.), you can't use the standard mileage rate.
+This is because it's meant to cover both the cost of owning and operating a vehicle, but in this case, you only operate it.
 Your company has instead set a rate of (for example) 21 cents per mile.

 To determine your reimbursement, you run the same operation again:

 [miles] * [rate], or 175 miles * $0.21 = $36.75.